simon8800/shopping-cart/README.md

 ## Deliverables

-- [ ] Two pages: a home page and a shop page (which includes shopping cart)
+- Two pages: a home page and a shop page (which includes shopping cart)
+    - ✅ Shop Page
+        - ✅ Displays products
+        - ✅ Basic loading
+    - [ ] Home Page
-- [ ] Nav bar to go between home and shop pages
+- ✅ Nav bar to go between home and shop pages
+    - ✅ NavBar
+    - ✅ Routing works
 - [ ] Create item cards which allows users to modify how many and to add the items to the cart

 ## Plan of action

 1. Brainstorm components to create and plan out pages
     1. Pages
         1. Home
         2. Shop
             1. Fetches 10 products
             2. Creates 10 ProductCards